-You must have business goals such as, how many customers you plan to serve over a period of time, how much revenue you project to have over a period of time?
+You must have business goals such as how many customers you plan to serve over time, how much revenue you project to have over time?

 How to get there?

-You want a blueprint of how you will attract clients or customers, how much do you require to start, what will you spend the funds on, do you plan to raise external funds, will you finance the business yourself?
+You want a blueprint of how you will attract clients or customers, how much do you require starting, what will you spend the funds on, do you plan to raise external funds, will you finance the business yourself?

-Once you are able to identify and answer these questions, you are well ahead of the guy who just has an idea and hasn’t figured how to go about it.
+Once you can identify and answer these questions, you are well ahead of the guy who just has an idea and hasn’t figured how to go about it.

-Keep in mind that the best business plans are those that are updated and regularly used as a way to keep your business on track.
+Keep in mind that the best business plans are those that are updated and regularly used to keep your business on track.

-Whichever tool you use, make it a goal to create a plan that you can use as an action document and can grow with your business over time.
+Whichever tool you use, make it a goal to create a plan that you can use as an action document and can grow with your business.

 11. Business Registration

-Depending on your state or country, the laws and if you want to start big, you’ll need to have the required business documents and register your fashion design business with the necessary agencies or commission and finally get your license or certificate to commence work.
+Depending on your state or country, the laws and if you want to start big, you’ll need to have the required business documents and register your fashion design business with the agencies or commission and finally get your license or certificate to begin work.